typekey/microRNA-PARIS/README.md

-# microRNA-PARIS
+# miRNA PARIS2

-A bioinformatics pipeline for microRNA-PARIS.
+A workflow for m6A-SAC-seq data processing using Nextflow.